 Archaeologists study past human activity by excavating, dating and interpreting objects and sites of historical interest.
-They implement excavation projects at historical sites and collect data that informs their understanding of the past.
+They implement excavation projects, informally known as digs, preserve archaelogical remains and collect data that informs their understanding of the past.

 Major responsibilities of the job include: